Pregnancy and Opioid Use Disorder

 Physician, Primary Health Care, Inc.

-Relevant to the content of this CME activity, the planning committee, speakers, and moderators indicated they have no financial relationships with commercial interest companies to disclose.
+Relevant to the content of this continuing education activity, the speaker and moderator indicated they have no financial relationships with commercial interest companies to disclose.

 - DO: Des Moines University (DMU) is accredited by the American Osteopathic Association (AOA) to provide osteopathic continuing medical education for physicians.
 DMU designates this program for a maximum of 1.0 AOA Category 2-A credits and will report CME and specialty credits commensurate with the extent of the physician’s participation in this activity.